Rory

 Rory is respectful on the ground.
 She enjoys grooming and attention, in general.
 She loads reasonably well.
 She handles most of the basics with out issue, though she could still learn some patience with the farrier.
 Rory is best suited for an experienced horse person.
 She's much more willing to try if you take things slow and don't push her too fast.
 In time, with a kind approach, she's going to make someone a fun project and a nice partner.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
-There are resident dogs, cats, chickens, and mini horses, as well as various wildlife including frequent turkeys and squirrels in and around paddock/pasture areas.
+There are resident dogs, cats, chickens, goats, a pig, cows, and mini horses, as well as various wildlife including frequent turkeys, squirrels, rabbits, deer, coyote, and bobcats in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
-Neighbors have weekly gardeners that utilize various power tools, and children that are active in yards adjacent to some stall/paddock areas.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.
+Some do well, others will do better in a more quiet environment.

 Shortly after arrival, she got the works: hoof and dental care, vaccines, deworming, and a microchip.
 We quickly learned, that though sweet, everything was on Rory's terms.
 She was very opposed to doing anything she wasn't sure about.
 She didn't appreciate hoof handling, farrier work, or anything out of the ordinary.
 Fortunately, with a little patience and kindness, she became more and more willing to try.
 Her confidence grew, and she had the opportunity for training.
 When introduced to the saddle, she made it clear she knew how to buck.
 Training shifted to build her confidence and, in time, her bucking issue resolved, and trainer was able to approach and use mounting block from both sides.
 She carried a rider at the walk only a few times, before training time was done.
 It's been some time since she was with a trainer, and her confidence has continued to grow.
 We'll continue with occasional saddle work as we can, but her new person should start again and teach her from the ground up to assure you're both speaking the same language.